 While some knowledge is required, you don't have to be able to build or significantly change the layout to make minor updates.

-- You can copy similar sections of the site and change the text and links using simple edits with a text editor.
+- You can copy and paste similar sections of the site then change the copied text and links using simple edits with a text editor.

 - HTML is essentially a markup language, NOT a programming language.
 Think of adding italics or bold to existing text.